-Güneş Murat Tezcür (Ph.D., University of Michigan, 2005), the Jalal Talabani Chair of Kurdish Political Studies, is a social scientist studying political violence, identity, and movements.
-His articles have appeared or are forthcoming in many different scholarly journals such as American Political Science Review, Comparative Politics, Foreign Policy Analysis, International Studies Perspectives, Journal of Peace Research, Journal for the Scientific Study of Religion, Law and Society Review, Nationalities Papers, Party Politics, Politics & Gender, and Political Research Quarterly.
-He is also the author of Muslim Reformers in Iran and Turkey: The Paradox of Moderation (University of Texas Press, 2010).
-His research has been supported by grants from the National Science Foundation, the United States Institute of Peace, and the Harry Frank Guggenheim Foundation.
-He teaches a wide range of courses on political violence and nonviolence, the Middle East, democratization, social movements, and politics of energy.
-He conducts his research in Kurdish, Persian, and Turkish.
-He also serves on the editorial board of the International Journal of Middle East Studies.
+Güneş Murat Tezcür (PhD, University of Michigan, 2005) is a social scientist studying political violence, politics of identity, and democratization with a focus on Iranian, Kurdish and Turkish human geography.
+He has published more than two dozen scholarly articles that appeared in journals such as American Political Science Review, Comparative Politics, Development and Change, Journal of Peace Research, Journal for the Scientific Study of Religion, Law and Society Review, Nationalities Papers, Party Politics, Perspectives on Politics, Politics & Gender, Political Research Quarterly, and Third World Quarterly.
+He is also the author of Muslim Reformers in Iran and Turkey: The Paradox of Moderation (University of Texas Press, 2010) and the editor of The Oxford Handbook of Turkish Politics (Oxford University Press, 2022) and Kurds and Yezidis in the Middle East: Shifting Identities, Borders, and the Experience of Minority Communities (IB Tauris, 2021).
+His research has been supported by external grants from a variety of sources including the National Science Foundation, the United States Institute of Peace, and the Harry Frank Guggenheim Foundation.
+He is currently working on a NSF-funded research project titled “Diversity in Linked Fate: Political Behavior and Opinions of Latinx Americans” in collaboration with Kenicia Wright.